Transitions to Community Living (TCL)

 - In-reach, diversion, transition planning, supported housing, and care coordination.

-- Community outreach, education, and coordination with providers, hospitals, local Departments of Social Services, Community Care of North Carolina, adult care homes, homeless shelters, health departments, and other stakeholders.
+- Reaching out to the community, educating, and coordinating with providers, hospitals, local Social Services, Community Care of North Carolina, adult care homes, homeless shelters, health departments, and other important partners.

 Learn More